MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 When using Storage Spaces Direct with HDDs, you cannot disable or avoid the cache.
 As a workaround, if using just SSD and NVME, you can configure just performance and capacity tiers.
 If using that configuration, and by placing the SR logs on the performance tier only with the data volumes they service being on the capacity tier only, you will avoid the high latency issue described above.
 The same could be done with a mix of faster and slower SSDs and no NVME.

 This workaround is of course not ideal and some customers may not be able to make use of it.
 The Storage Replica team is working on optimizations and an updated log mechanism for the future to reduce these artifical bottlenecks.
-There is no ETA for this, but when available to TAP customers for testing, this FAQ will be updated.
+This v1.1 log first became available in Windows Server 2019 Insiders Preview build 17639 and is available in all subsequent previews.
+For more information and downloads, review the [release notes](https://blogs.windows.com/windowsexperience/2018/04/10/announcing-windows-server-2019-insider-preview-build-17639/#9FF7EtL3oG1pxstv.97) and [Windows Server Storage team blog post](https://blogs.technet.microsoft.com/filecab/2018/04/24/storage-replica-updates-in-windows-server-2019-insider-preview-build-17650/).

 ## Error "Could not find file" when running Test-SRTopology between two clusters